jaustinford/elise/files/docs/conventions.md

     ```

-- functions must indent four spaces and do not have an empty line before the last curly brace
+- functions must indent four spaces and do not have an empty line before the closing brace
     ```
     function () {
         do_something